Shovel Knight: Release

 The game was originally slated for release in September 2013, but was delayed into early 2014.
 After various further delays, Yacht Club Games announced on June 5 that the game would be released on June 26, 2014.
-The game was eventually released on several additional platforms including both the PlayStation 4 and Xbox One, featuring exclusive boss battles, with Kratos from God of War on PS4 and the Battletoads on Xbox One.
+The game was eventually released on several additional platforms including both the PlayStation 4 and Xbox One, featuring exclusive boss battles, with Kratos from God of War on PS3, PS4, PSVita and the Battletoads on Xbox One.
 Various platforms got a physical media release in October 2015.

 Prior to 2017, the game was sold with the name Shovel Knight, with various additional campaigns appearing as free downloadable content.
 An update in April 2017 made the original story campaign and additional downloadable campaigns available for standalone purchase on certain platforms, with the original campaign being subtitled Shovel of Hope.
-A compilation containing all three campaigns was released as Shovel Knight: Treasure Trove, with all previous purchases being updated to the Treasure Trove edition.
+A compilation containing all four campaigns was released as Shovel Knight: Treasure Trove, with all previous purchases being updated to the Treasure Trove edition.

+An enhanced edition titled Shovel Knight: Shovel of Hope DX was announced in June 2024, and will be releasing on Steam.
+The new edition will feature 20 different playable characters, online multiplayer, rewind and save state features, in-game cheats, and additional content and features previously exclusive to specific platforms, such as the Nintendo 3DS version's stereoscopic 3D and Battle Ghost Arena mode (formerly StreetPass Arena).

 Reception

 Shovel Knight received universal acclaim, according to review aggregator Metacritic.
+Reception was "generally favorable" for Wii U, Xbox One and PC.
 IGN editor Colin Moriarty awarded the game a 9/10 rating, calling it "arguably the best game released so far in 2014."
 Infendo.com called it "a brilliant homage to a bygone era, yet an equally fresh, captivating and innovative game" and Nintendo Life praised the 3DS version's "excellent controls, gorgeous graphics, an incredible soundtrack and endearing characters ... top-notch level design, varied gameplay, hidden rooms, optional challenges and a deceptively rich combat system."

 Including Kickstarter backers, 180,000 copies of Shovel Knight were sold within one month of the North American launch.
 49,000 copies were sold on Wii U, 59,000 were sold on 3DS, and 66,000 were sold on Steam.
 By December 4, 2014, more than 300,000 copies had been sold across all platforms.
 As of June 30, 2015, more than 700,000 copies had been sold.
 By December 14, 2016, 1.5 million copies had been sold.
-Yacht Club Games revealed in April 2018 that 2 million copies of Shovel Knight: Treasure Trove had been sold.
+Yacht Club Games wrote in April 2018 that 2 million copies of Shovel Knight: Treasure Trove had been sold.
 By September 2019, 2.65 million copies had been sold.